-Finland is taking over the two-year Chairmanship of the Arctic Council at the beginning of May 2017.
-In celebration of this, we have created a new subcategory, “Arctic”, which gathers together all our relevant Arctic content from recent years.
+Finland took over the two-year Chairmanship of the Arctic Council at the beginning of May 2017.
+In celebration of this, we created a new subcategory, “Arctic”, which gathers together all our relevant Arctic content from recent years.

 So, wondering what’s up with Finnish Arctic knowhow?